 If you are wondering if you know me, you just might.
-If you do know me and you're wondering how life is, I'm doing well, love being a mom, and still don't like snow; Jon Freirich (my husband) is still a rabbi (see what he's up to on his blog jewishand.org) and working for Temple Beth El in Charlotte, NC; Jude (my son) is growing like a weed and is smarter and more amazing than expected.
-Feel free to look me up on Facebook - if I do know you, chances are I would love to reconnect!
+I’ve lived in Vermont, Kibbutz Tuval in Israel, New York City, Philadelphia, Jerusalem, Tucson, Cleveland, South Lake Tahoe, and as of summer 2011, Charlotte, North Carolina.
+If you do know me and you're wondering how life is, I'm doing well, love being a mom, and still don't like snow; Jon Freirich (my husband) is still a rabbi (see what he's up to on his blog jewishand.org) and working for Temple Beth El in Charlotte, NC; Jude (my son) is growing like a weed and is smarter and more amazing than expected; Sadie (my beautiful new daughter) has just learned to smile and is working on mastering being a baby.
+Feel free to look me up on Facebook - if I know you, chances are I would love to reconnect!

 If I had to write a six-word autobiography for my life so far, it would be “Raised by hippies, married a rabbi.”